kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 ## Start Here

-This guide will walk you through setting up a connection to the Lit network, defining a Lit Action, and executing the Lit Action.
-The code snippets can be compiled and run to successfully execute the Lit Action, as long as an Ethereum wallet is initialized using the `ETHEREUM_PRIVATE_KEY` environment variable.
+This guide will walk you through the process of creating and executing your first Lit Action.
+The steps include connecting to the Lit network, writing and deploying your Lit Action code, and finally executing the Lit Action.
+You can use the provided code snippets to execute this on your own machine.

-If you're instead looking to learn more about the concept of Lit Actions, check out our [Overview](./overview).
+If you're instead looking to learn more about how Lit Actions work, check out the [Overview](./overview) page.

 This guide uses Lit's [Datil-dev Network](../../connecting-to-a-lit-network/testnets#datil-dev) which is designed for application developers aiming to get familiar with the Lit SDK.
 Payment is not required on this network, and therefore the code is less complex.
-For those wanting to develop using Lit for production-ready applications, the [Datil-test](../../connecting-to-a-lit-network/testnets#datil-test) Network is recommended.
-More on Lit networks can be found [here](../../network/networks/testnet.md).
+For those aiming to build production-ready applications, the [Datil-test Network](../../connecting-to-a-lit-network/testnets#datil-test) is recommended.
+Once ready, these applications can then be deployed on [Datil](../../connecting-to-a-lit-network/mainnets#datil), the Lit production network.
+To see the available Lit networks, check out [this page](../../connecting-to-a-lit-network/connecting).

 For developers looking to explore beyond the basics, check out the [Advanced Topics](https://developer.litprotocol.com/category/advanced-topics-1) for more developed uses of Lit Actions.